China - A Trip Along the Silk Road (Part 3 of 3)

 We took a look at the museum later in the afternoon.
 The museum is a small traditional style house with cooking implements and other artifacts arranged to depict traditional family life.
 It also had some other items collected like a stuffed snow leopard and a Yak's head and tail which were a little dorky, but the curator was very enthusiastic as he displayed his collection.

 Later we took a walk down by the Hunza river looking for a bridge mentioned in our guide book.
-We now have two books, The Lonely Planet KKH book and Isabel Shaws Guide to Pakistan, we are finding the former good for it's tips on getting around, and the latter best for it's hotel recommendations and detailed descriptions of cultural sites.
+We now have two books, The Lonely Planet KKH book and Isabel Shaws Guide to Pakistan, we are finding the former good for it's tips on getting around, and the latter best for its hotel recommendations and detailed descriptions of cultural sites.
 We didn't find the bridge but found a 12-year old boy planting trees by the river, and he wanted to guide us back to the bridge.
 His English was very good even though there is no English taught at the Gulmit school and he has been learning it only from his 19-year old brother.

 (June 14, 1991) GULMIT TO KARIMABAD